GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 1.1 Purpose

-This document describe the strategy for testing the integration of components of the PowerEnjoy system, designed in the Design Document presented earlier.
-It describe the strategy and the tools necessary to fulfill the task.
+The aim to this document is to structure a document an integration testing strategy for the system we are going to develop.
+This activity is crucial for the success of the project due to its highly distributed and partitioned nature.
+Our intention is to define a clear plan of the procedure to follow referring to well-known practice for testing, keeping in mind the very structure of the system as presented in the Design Document.

 ## 1.2 Scope

-After the design and the development of the components is now the time to put everything together and verify that everything works.
-This document will be presented to the testing team.
+The system, as designed in the DD, will consist in different components, deployed in different machines and part of the logic will be highly distributed over the single cars meaning that integration of components has to be tested in advance to prevent wrong behavior and bugs hard to fin once the system has been deployed.
+The main subsystems that we can identify in our system are: the **CarSystem**, the **PWEService**, the **MonitoringWebApp** and the **MobileApp**; in the next sections we are going to identify the steps needed for the final integration testing of these components as well as the tools and the techniques we are going to exploit.

 ## 1.3 Definitions

+* **Integration test**: the phase in software testing in the single components are combined together and tested in as a whole.
+* **Unit test**: Unit testing is a testing activity concerning only one element of the system (a component in our case), while integration testing is about the system as a whole.
 * **Bottom-up**: a strategy that starts testing from the lower level to the higher level components, this usually leads to the need of having a lot of drivers, but only a few stubs.
 * **Stubs and drivers**: elements that simulate the behavior of components of the system not integrated yet.
 In particular stubs simulate functionalities and drivers simulate requests.
-* **Unit test**: Unit testing is a testing activity concerning only one element of the system (a component in our case), while integration testing is about the system as a whole.
 * **Arquillian**: a tool for the integration testing.

 ## 1.4 Abbreviations